-In a divided decision that polishes up the court’s free market credentials, six justices agreed the Federal Trade Commission can charge the dentist-dominated North Carolina State Board of Dental Examiners with “anticompetitive and unfair” actions.
+In a divided decision that polishes their pro-competition credentials, six justices agreed the Federal Trade Commission can charge the dentist-dominated North Carolina State Board of Dental Examiners with “anti-competitive and unfair” actions.

 “Active market participants cannot be allowed to regulate their own markets free from antitrust accountability,” Justice Anthony Kennedy wrote.

-The court’s 6-3 decision did not, by itself, explicitly strike down the North Carolina teeth-whitening regulations that restrict the work to dentists.
-The decision does, though, reject the North Carolina board’s argument that it enjoyed immunity from the Federal Trade Commission filing charges.
+The court’s 6-3 decision did not, by itself, explicitly cap North Carolina’s actions that restrict teeth-whitening work to dentists.
+The decision does, however, reject the state board’s argument that it enjoyed immunity from the Federal Trade Commission filing charges.

 Federal antitrust law generally prohibits individuals or businesses from collaborating to repel competition.
-But in a 1943 case involving California raisins, the Supreme Court specified that state-authorized entities could be exempt from the usual antitrust limitations.
-To qualify, the entity, such as a regulatory board, must pursue a “clearly articulated state policy” and must be “actively supervised” by the state.
+But in a 1943 case involving California raisins, the Supreme Court specified that state-authorized entities could be exempt from the usual antitrust limitations if they pursue a “clearly articulated state policy” and are “actively supervised” by the state.

 The crucial 1943 case allowed the raisin industry, acting through the state, to regulate the handling and pricing of the crop.
 In its decision Wednesday, the Supreme Court concluded North Carolina’s dental board was different.